Cedar Park, TX 78613

 Soar high above beautiful Lake Travis on the fastest zip line in Texas.
 Marvel at an ocean of bluebonnets as you relish the warmth of the spring sun.
 Take in all the beauty of the Texas Hill Country as you play through a picturesque golf course.
 These are a few of the ways you can savor spring in Cedar Park, a town perched on the northwestern side of the Austin area.
 Home to three professional sports teams, the Austin Steam Train Association, and a wealth of ways to get outdoors, there’s no end to the things you can do here.
 Read on to find out more.

-Editor’s Note: In addition to the following items, Cedar Park also hosts a few springtime festivals you won’t want to miss, including the Cedar Park Heritage Festival (April 7) and Jazz & Art on Main (April 20 – 21).
+Editor’s Note: In addition to the following items, Cedar Park also hosts a few springtime festivals you won’t want to miss, including the Cedar Park Heritage Festival (early April) and Jazz & Art on Main (late April).

 Admire the Blooming Bluebonnets